jvincent3/Chakrathon-Select-Component/README.md

 cd Chakrathon-Select-Component
 ```

-3. Setup all the dependencies and packages by running `npm`.
+3. Setup all the dependencies and packages by running `npm i`.

+> if you're having trouble installing try installing it with ```--peer-dependenciesp```

 4. Execute `npm run dev` to spin up a local development server.